 The EEC cannot comment on the canine studies exams and assignments as these were not available at the time of the visit (except one, but it is unclear what module/course it belongs to).
 Assessment of specific competencies could be listed and described more clearly and in alignment with specific modules.
-We also regard that detailed Schemes of Work should be provided so it is clear the exact content delivered in different modules (e.g. Canine Behaviour I & II) across the two years of study.
+We also regard that detailed Schemes of Work should be provided so it is clear the exact content delivered in different modules across the Study.